bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 ### 🕰️ Build Systems use Dependency Graphs to Build Your Project

+- What is it that separates the bone fide build systems from a plain old scripts?
+If the purpose of a build system is to automate the build process of a project... we could just automate with a simple shell script right?
-- Build systems are able to plan and execute a build of your project faster than a naive script by using information about the structure of your project.
+  - Yes, you definitely could!
+And that would be a build system in its own right, but most build system programs are able to plan and execute a build of your project faster than a naive script by using information about the structure of your project.
-- Build systems create an internal representation of your project's build dependency graph.
+- Many build system programs create an internal representation of your project's build dependency graph and use it to execute builds in an efficient way.
-  - The build dependency graph is a directed acyclic graph (D.A.G.) that specifies the inputs and outputs of each build task in your project.
+  - The build dependency graph is a directed acyclic graph (D.A.G.) that specifies the inputs and outputs of each build task in your project (see the image below).
   - The build system can then use that graph to figure out the correct sequence of build tasks needed to create some artifact.

+![dependency graph example](dependency-graph.png)

 - Build systems have different mechanisms for deriving your project's build dependency graph.
   - Some build systems, like make, require the programmer to elaborate and specify the project's build dependency graph.
   - Others automatically derive the build dependency graph of your project based on the contents of your source files.

-![dependency graph example](dependency-graph.png)

 - Build systems use this dependency graph to implement two features that can make your builds run faster: _Incremental Builds_ and _Parallel Builds_.
   - In an incremental build, results from previous builds are used in the current build.
     - Effectively, intermediate build results are cached for use in future builds.